University of Technology Sydney

 This subject will be delivered through weekly lectures, hands-on laboratories/tutorials with aid of an online learning management system.
 During the lectures, the selected Al techniques will be explained and discussed.
 Students are required to read and/or view designated materials for each lecture.

-During a laboratory session, students will practice the AI techniques covered in the week in small groups to solve simple problems with help from a lab facilitator.
-They will learn from the lab demo programs and develop competence of applying the AI techniques to solve simple problems in an assignment.
+Laboratory sessions will be run in the first part of semester in which students will practice the AI techniques in small groups to solve simple problems with help from lab facilitators.
+They will learn from the lab demo programs and develop ability of explaining simple applications of common AI techniques and ability of design AI solutions for simple real-world problems.

 Content (topics)